MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters

-The chameleon screening depends on the matter density perturbations, producing a stronger damping of the fifth force in more massive clusters.
-We considered four different NFW halos characterized by distinct values of $r_s$ and $r_{200}$.
-We confirmed that smaller-size, less concentrated halos provide better constraints due to a less-efficient screening mechanism.
-More in detail, for a cluster with $r_s=0.3\,\mpc$ and $r_{200}=1.5 \,\mpc$ the \emph{MG-MAMPOSSt} fit alone provide almost the same constraints as the joint lensing+dynamics analysis of a cluster with $r_s=0.3\,\mpc$ and $r_{200}=2.0 \,\mpc$.
+The CS depends on the matter density perturbations, producing a stronger damping of the fifth force in more massive clusters.
+In Figure \ref{fig:varconc} we considered four different NFW haloes characterised by distinct values of $r_\text{s}$ and $r_{200}$.
+We confirmed that smaller-size haloes provide better constraints due to a less-efficient screening mechanism.
+For clusters with $r_{200}=1.4 \,\mpc$, the \textsc{MG-MAMPOSSt} fit alone can exclude at $3\sigma$ the part of the parameter space where $\phi_2\gtrsim 0.7$, $\mathcal{Q}_2 \gtrsim 0.7$.